wp-plugins/robo-gallery/readme.txt

 In our gallery implemented options which make you able to make gallery thumbnails looks in Polaroid style, with caption of the image below thumbnail

-= Is it possible to customize load more button caption? =

-Yes, all labels of the front end interface of the gallery is customizable.
-Label of the load more button could be edit in admin section

-= Which tags build in shutter of gallery hover template customization? =

-For now we have build in @@TITLE@@, @@CAPTION@@, @@DESCR@@

 = How to enable icons on gallery hover shutter? =

 In gallery hover settings we implemented full set of configuration settings of the buttons.
 You can change icon, style size, colors for static and hovered buttons.
 You can select icon with build in wizard